marcosvaldeni/JavaScript-Exercises/README.md

 **18º** Write a function that calculates and returns, how many days until Christmas.

+**19º** Write a function that receives a string and check if it is a palindrome.
+As a result, a boolean must be returned.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**